marina-melihova/test-guides/src/pages/docs/jira_cloud/confirm_bug_with_tester.md

 ---
-title: "Bug Triage: Confirm Bug with an Experienced Tester"
+title: Confirm Bug with an Experienced Tester
 description: Learn how to confirm a bug with an experienced tester.
 ---